About Laura Bordignon

 She is a Council member of the British Antique Dealers' Association since 2007, having also served as its Treasurer (2009-2011).
 For 5 years she held the post of BADA Regional Representative for Eastern England (2007-2012) and has been Chairman of the BADA Fair for two years (2012-2014).
-She is currently a Director of the BADA Fair.

 Laura's detailed knowledge allowed her recently to write the book titled "The Golden Age of Japanese Okimono," a long time ambition of hers.
 As very little has been published on the subject the book introduces readers to the most comprehensive study of Japanese Okimono artists active during the Meiji Period (1868-1912).
 Beautifully illustrated with over 200 photographs of Japanese ivory carvings, bronzes and shibayama objects from the Dr A.M Kanter Collection, guidance is given to help collectors identify the different materials used for these carvings from ivory and walrus to hippo and bone, as well as the various metalwork and shibayama techniques.